gacheson/cgmapper/README.md

 `card = '0,1,2,..'`

-Each card can have its own core clock range, memory clock range, and core/memory step values ~~or they can have a single value for each that is applied to all~~:
+Each card can have its own core clock range, memory clock range, and core/memory step values or they can have a single value for each that is applied to all:

 `core_min = '900,1000,1100,..'`

-~~`core_min = '900'`~~
+`core_min = '900'`

-cgmapper's gpu identifiers are linked to cgminer.
+cgmapper's GPU identifiers are linked to cgminer.
 If the card you want to use is `GPU 1` in cgminer, it will be `card = '1'` in cgmapper.

 Additionally, there are more options that you can set which are briefly commented on in clocks.py *`# comments are preceded by a hash mark`*.